-The governing body will consider your application and you will be advised of the outcome of your application in writing, and if refused a place, you will have the right of appeal to an independent appeal panel.
+You will be advised of the outcome of your application in writing, and if refused a place, you will have the right of appeal to an independent appeal panel.

 Fair Access Protocol

 The school is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
 Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol (including over those on a waiting list).
 The governing body has this power, even when admitting the child would mean exceeding the Published Admission Number (subject to the infant class size exceptions).